Invariant Forms and Automorphisms of Locally Homogeneous Multisymplectic Manifolds: Characterization of multisymplectic transformations

 \section{Characterization of multisymplectic transformations}

-Now we are going to use the theorems above in order to give several characterization of multisymplectic transformations in the same way as Lee Hwa Chung's theorem allows to characterize symplectomorphisms in the symplectic case \cite{Hw-47,LlR-88,GLR-84}.
+Now we use the theorems above in order to give several characterizations of multisymplectic transformations in the same way as Lee Hwa Chung's theorem allows us to characterize symplectomorphisms in the symplectic case \cite{Hw-47,LlR-88,GLR-84}.